In a Nutshell

 IT vs. OT: The Priority Inversion

 In a standard office network, the primary goal is protecting the data (Confidentiality).
 In a SCADA (Supervisory Control and Data Acquisition) environment, the primary goal is protecting the machine and the human operator (Safety).
+This creates a fundamental inversion of the standard CIA triad.

 IT vs. OT Priority Spectrum